eli-rodriguezperez/web/content/posts/lorcana-green-blue-probabilities/lorcana-green-blue-probabilities.en.md

 #### We have no Clara7 in hand

 Here we're analyzing the probability of drawing into _Clara7_ before the shift turn with five inks.
-Having a minimum of three draws OTP and a maximum of 8 with a combination of being OTP while playing Bobby, Sail and develop.
+Having a minimum of three draws OTP and a maximum of 8 with a combination of being OTD while playing _Bobby_, _Sail_ and _DyB_.

 | Number of draws | Odds  |
 |-----------------|-------|